 There are plenty of parking options for Melbourne Airport Parking, depending on your budget and location preferences.
 There are five official car parks which are owned and maintained by the airport itself, as well as a range of off-site parking lots, plus free public pick up and wait zones.

-If you’re heading to the airport to meet family or friends, you can make use of the free Terminal 1 & 10 minute pick up zones, or pay for parking by the hour at the Terminal T123 Car Park or the Short Stay Melbourne.
-If you’re flying from Melbourne Airport yourself, either for leisure or on business, you’ll find plenty of longer term parking options, which range from budget to premium lots, to valet parking.
+If you’re heading to the airport to meet family or friends, you can make use of the free Terminal 1 & 10 minute pick up zones, or pay for parking by the hour at the Terminal T123 Car Park.
+Similarly, you can find Melbourne Airport short-term parking options and rates for the trips that don't require you stay gone for too long.
+Conversely, If you’re flying from Melbourne Airport yourself, either for leisure or on business, you’ll find plenty of longer term parking options, which range from budget to premium lots, to valet parking.

 Corporate and business travellers flying to domestic destinations tend to opt for the Business Car Park.
 This car park is located close to departures, and charges a premium, with one day stays starting at $79.00.